3D4EM/validate-3dtop10nl/reports/comments.md

 I've tried 3 tiles, and *zero* building is valid.
 The good news is that they all have exactly *one* error: all their faces have the wrong orientation (normals are pointing inwards).
 All the rest is okay; thus easy to solve.
-That could be an [OpenFileGDB](http://www.gdal.org/drv_openfilegdb.html) problem though.
+That could be an [OpenFileGDB](http://www.gdal.org/drv_openfilegdb.html) issue though, ie perhaps the reader flips all the polygons (but I doubt it, to be checked in ArcGIS).

 ![](2015-08-05 at 20.20.png)